daiwikmh/StellarSwap/readme.md

 5. **Bridge Infrastructure**: Foundation for multi-chain DeFi protocols
 ---

-**This is a cross-chain bridge that safely moves real cryptocurrency between Stellar and Ethereum networks while maintaining atomic swap guarantees.**
+**This is a cross-chain bridge that safely moves  cryptocurrency between Stellar and Ethereum networks while maintaining atomic swap guarantees.**